piyushpandita92/bode/README.md

 # bode
+This module is called BODE.
 Bayesian Optimal Design of Experiments
-This module is called bode.

 Bayesian Optimal Design of Experiments for Inferring the Expected Value of a Black-box Function, the following paper: https://arxiv.org/pdf/1807.09979.pdf